Tunkz10/POC/README.md

 ### 2. Test Bookings

 1. After login, you should see a list of bookings
+2. **Mock Data Mode:** The app automatically uses mock data that mirrors the ServiceM8 schema.
+This happens because:
+   - ServiceM8 trial accounts have API access disabled (403 Forbidden errors)
-2. **Note:** Due to ServiceM8 trial account restrictions (API access disabled), the app uses mock data that mirrors the ServiceM8 schema.
-The code attempts real API calls but gracefully falls back to mock data.
+   - The code attempts real API calls but gracefully falls back to mock data
+   - Mock data includes 3 sample bookings with realistic data
 3. Click on a booking to view details

 ### 3. Test Booking Details